kensnyder/react-thermals/README.md

 ### State Getters

+Generally you'll want to avoid getting the current state.
+Components should only access state using `useStoreState`/`useStoreState`.
+Functions that update the store should preferably pass a callback to a state setter function.

+If you do need to directly set state, you have 4 choices:

 | Get           | Whole state       | State at path           |
 | ------------- | ----------------- | ----------------------- |
 | Current State | getState()        | getStateAt(path)        |
 | Initial State | getInitialState() | getInitialStateAt(path) |

-Generally you'll want to avoid getting the current state.
-Methods that update store should preferrably pass a callback to a state setter function.

 Example: